Seasawher/Seasawher/README.md

 ## 🌱 About me

 Hello!
-I'm Asei Inoue (Kitamado is my handle name).
+I'm Asei Inoue (井上亜星 in Japanese).

 I studied mathematics at Kyoto University and earned my Master's degree on Mathematics at RIMS (Research Institute for Mathematical Sciences Kyoto University).